thatbackendguy/GDiM-Eurogate-Challenge/README.md

 - Lagged reefer fleet summaries, including container mix and temperature summaries
 - Lagged weather summaries, including temperature, wind, and wind-direction features

+## Preprocessing

+The model uses a simple leak-safe preprocessing pipeline fitted on the training data only:

+- Replace `inf` and `-inf` with missing values
+- Fill missing feature values with the training median
+- Clip extreme values at the 0.5th and 99.5th percentiles
+- Standardize non-binary numeric features

+Before preprocessing, the raw data is also cleaned and aggregated to hourly level, including timestamp flooring, missing-category handling, and sine/cosine encoding for wind direction.

 ## Validation Strategy

 Model quality is evaluated with rolling 7-day backtests using the competition metrics: